GEORGIA ARBOR DAY - 21 Feb 2020

 In 1872, J. Sterling Morton proposed to the Nebraska Board of Agriculture that a special day be set aside for the planting of trees.
 This holiday - Arbor Day - was first observed with the planting of more than a million trees in Nebraska.
 Arbor Day is now observed throughout the nation and world.

-Arbor Day is celebrated in Georgia on the third Friday of February.
 Although National Arbor Day is in April, each state typically celebrates Arbor Day during their regional planting season.
-So, one of the best ways to celebrate Arbor Day is to plant a tree!
+Georgia Arbor Day is celebrated on the third Friday of February.